SQE Revision Timetable

 How the SQE Revision Timetable Works

-The timetable generator takes three inputs - your target exam date, your available study hours, and your legal background - and produces a structured day-by-day revision schedule that covers every SQE1 or SQE2 topic in proportion to its exam weighting.
+The generator takes three inputs — your target exam date, your available study hours, and your legal background — and produces a day-by-day revision schedule covering every SQE1 or SQE2 topic in proportion to its exam weighting.

-Your study period is divided into four phases, each with a distinct focus:
+Your study period is divided into four phases:

 Systematic coverage of all topics, building core knowledge from scratch.
 No prior knowledge assumed.

 Applying knowledge to problem questions.
-Moving from "I know the rule" to "I can apply it under pressure".
+Moving from knowing the rule to applying it under pressure.

 Mixed practice, past paper questions, and intensive revision of weak areas identified during Development.